venkatn427/contactCenterAnalysis/README.md

 ## Project Structure

-- **main.py**: Main script to run the data processing and analytics pipeline.
+- **dataingestion.py**: Main script to run the data processing and analytics pipeline.
 - **utils.py**: Utility functions for reading and writing data.
 - **schema.py**: Schema definitions for the data.
 - **constant.py**: Constants used in the project.
+- **reporting.py**: reporting pipeline to fetch data and populate dashboard

-`main.py` is a Python script designed to process and analyze contact center data using Apache Spark.
+`dataingestion.py` is a Python script designed to process and analyze contact center data using Apache Spark.
 The script performs data ingestion, cleaning, transformation, enrichment, reporting, and real-time updates.

 ## Prerequisites